rohit1814/flutter_open_whatsapp/example/README.md

 # flutter_open_whatsapp_example

-Demonstrates how to use the flutter_open_whatsapp plugin.
+A flutter plugin that will send whatsapp message to single user without saving the number.

 ## Getting Started